Emmotes/ic_spoilers/docs/donaar.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
-> Enemies affected by one of Donaar's Command Word spells take an additional $amount% damage while they are affected by it.
+> Enemies affected by one of Donaar's Command Word spells take an additional 100% damage while they are affected by it.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>